JBoss.orgCommunity Documentation

 To deploy an Planner web application on WildFly, simply include the optaplanner dependency jars in the

-directory (just like any other dependency) as shown
+war file's WEB-INF/lib directory (just like any other dependency) as shown

-.
+in the optaplanner-webexamples-*.war.
 However, in this approach the war file can easily grow to

 several MB in size, which is fine for a one-time deployment, but too heavyweight for frequent redeployments